 Writing & Editing

-These businesses focus on writing and editing content for a diverse clientele.
+These businesses with low startup costs focus on writing and editing content for a diverse clientele.
 They’re best run by people who are proficient with English grammar and familiar with various genres and writing styles.

 Professional proofreaders are meticulous writers with a keen eye for detail and a firm grasp of linguistic mechanics like grammar and punctuation.
 The daily routine of a proofreader involves carefully reading a great deal of content, and making revisions to help the content reach its full potential.